Giuseppe Cataldo: 'Ndrangheta heritage

-The Cataldo clan allied with the Marafioti family, is involved in a long blood feud with the Cordì 'ndrina, both based in Locri, since the end of the 1960s.
+The Cataldo clan, allied with the Marafioti family, is involved in a long blood feud with the Cordì 'ndrina, both based in Locri in the province of Reggio Calabria, in southern Italy, since the end of the 1960s.
 A series of hostilities continued until 1975 when the adversaries, weakened by losses on both sides, agreed to call a truce.

 Giuseppe Cataldo rose to become the boss of the clan, not only because of his personal qualities, but also because of the eclipse of the former chief Bruno Marafioti after the killing of his brother and his son in 1969 by the Cordì clan.
 Marafioti became some kind of honorary president of the clan.

 Prominent 'Ndrangheta boss

 In the 1970s, the Cataldos allied themselves with the De Stefano 'ndrina from Reggio Calabria in the First 'Ndrangheta war.
 Giuseppe and Nicola Cataldo were part of the hit squad, which also included Vincenzo, Giuseppe and Francesco Mazzaferro, that killed the traditional 'Ndrangheta boss Antonio Macrì and wounded Francesco Commisso, Macrì's right hand man.

-Giuseppe Cataldo became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war in September 1991, to avoid further internal conflicts.
+Giuseppe Cataldo became a member of La Provincia, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war in September 1991, to avoid further internal conflicts.